 Why no "h"?
 We're changing the conversation around sex, our bodies and reproductive health.

-Welcome to The Wispering Podcast, where our goal is to change the volume on some of life's, most difficult conversations.
-This podcast is brought to you by wisp, an online Telehealth community for women and men looking for reliable and discreet online care for their sexual and reproductive health needs.
-Log on to hellowisp.com and get same day prescriptions for UTI, yeast infections, bacterial vaginosis, genital herpes, oral herpes, a.k.a cold sores, and many more.
+Welcome to The Wispering Podcast, where our goal is to change the volume on some of life's most difficult conversations.
+This podcast is brought to you by Wisp, an online telahealth community for women and men.
+Looking for reliable and discreet online care for their sexual and reproductive health needs.
+Log on to hellowisp.com and get same day, prescriptions for UTI, yeast infections, bacterial vaginosis, oral herpes (AKA, cold sores) and many more.
 Medication can be picked up at a local pharmacy or you can have meds shipped in discreet packaging directly to your home.
-Online consultations only take a few minutes and all medication is prescribed by US-licensed doctors in all fifty states.
+Online consultations only take a few minutes and all medication is prescribed by US-licensed doctors for all 50 states.

 A positive test usually isn't the first moment you realize things may have been a bit off with your reproductive health, and as we grow up and experience new things and move to new places, it's common to confront challenges that you never thought you'd have to face, and that's totally okay, but typically as your world expands, so does your sex life.
 It's important to develop skills that help you adapt to whatever situation your body is confronted with.
 So let's just talk about it.
 Let's talk about the shock.
 The way we feel when our body is telling us that something is not right down there, and then also just the shock of just receiving a positive STI test.